 Recipe Tips

-• I use a 9-inch round cake pan.
-You want to make sure to spray the pan, and line it with with parchment paper, and spray it again.
-Or use a 9-inch spring form pan.
+• I used a 9-inch round cake pan.
+You want to make sure to spray the pan, line it with with parchment paper, and spray it again for easy removal.

-• Trace the bottom of the cake pan onto the parchment paper and cut it out to fit nicely into the bottom.
+• You can also use a 9-inch springform pan.
+Trace the bottom of the cake pan onto the parchment paper and cut it out to fit nicely into the bottom.

 • Test whether the cake is ready to come out of the oven by inserting a toothpick into the center of it.
 It’s ready once the toothpick comes out clean.